Siphon880gh/devbrain/Enterprise - Code Standards, Compliance, Security/Standards/Singular vs Plural in API Routes — Is There a Right Way?.md

 Whether you stick to plurals or adapt a singular/plural distinction for clarity, make your intent obvious — and stick to it.

----

-Let me know if you’d like this turned into a doc, blog post, or Swagger guideline format.